VasuDevrani/Go-aiior/README.md

   ```
 ## GENERAL INFO
 - Go is a statically typed language
+- Cuncurrency is the important need for deploying servers, only languages like c++, java provides this
+- Go comes handy as its easy to write like javascript and static, concurrent like c++
 - The answer is no: Go is neither a functional nor an object-oriented language.
 Rather, it is a procedural language similar to C or even Perl (before it got an object system).

 ### LEXER